zliu41/CIPs/CIP-plutus-modules/README.md

 actually used--including all the dependencies--but cannot choose to supply alternative implementations of them.

-If the need arises to upgrade a module used in a spending verifier, then that must be achieved by spending the UTxO concerned, and creating a new one that depends on the new module version.
-That is, the potential for code upgrade must be built into the spending verifier, allowing checks that the upgrade is authorised to be performed by the contract.
+### In-service upgrade

+Long-lived contracts may need upgrades and bug fixes during their lifetimes.
+This need is met on the Ethereum blockchain using the 'proxy pattern'--a 'proxy' contract which delegates calls to the current implementation contract, whose identity is stored in the proxy contract's mutable state.
+Proxy contracts can provide a 'code upgrade' method which stores a new implementation contract in the mutable state.

+The Cardano chain does not offer mutable state.
+Instead, a changing state is represented by a succession of UTxOs, each holding the current state, usually with the currently-valid UTxO identified by holding a particular NFT.
+In the absence of mutable state a dependency cannot be updated just be changing a pointer, but scripts can still be upgraded by creating new values on the chain.
+The exact mechanism depends on the kind of script--and, often, on the original script developer preparing the ground for a later code change.

+First consider modules, stored as reference scripts in UTxOs.
+The hash of a module depends on the hash of all its dependencies, so when a dependency changes, then a new version of the UTxO needs to be created with the new dependency, and its hash needs to be distributed (by off-chain means).
+To prevent accidental use of the old UTxO, it could be spent.

+UTxOs whose *spending verifier* needs upgrading can be spent and recreated with a new verifier, if the need has been anticipated by the script author.
+The verifier would need to accept a 'code change' redeemer, and then check that the transaction created a new UTxO protected by the new spending verifier.
+For example, the code change redeemer might provide the hash of the new verifier, and the old verifier would then check that the new UTxO was protected by that hash.
+This mechanism permits an arbitrary code change; of course this opens for attacks, so in practice such a verifier would need to check that the proposed code change was correctly authorised.
+How this is done is up to the contract concerned.

+Note that *currency symbols* in Cardano are just the hash of the minting policy--a script.
+Thus, updating a dependency of a minting policy means changing the currency symbol.
+We need to be able to convert tokens with the old currency to the new one.
+To allow this, the minting script must allow *burning* the old currency when the new one is being minted, and the new minting script must allow minting when the old currency is being burned, provided the code upgrade is correctly authorized.
+If the currency is to be stored in UTxOs protected by spending verifiers, then those verifiers must also accept 'currency upgrade' redeemers, and check that the UTxO is just being recreated with old tokens replaced by new ones.

+Staking validators are a simple case: they can be upgraded just by deregistering the state key registration certificate that refers to them, and then reregistering the same state key with a new staking validator.

 ### Lazy loading

-Dependency trees have a tendency to grow very large; when one function in a module uses another module, it becomes a dependency of the entire module and not just of that function.
+The variation in the specification section above permits what we call 'lazy loading'.
+Dependency trees have a tendency to grow very large;
+when one function in a module uses another module, it becomes a dependency of the entire module and not just of that function.
 It is easy to imagine situations in which a script depends on many modules, but a particular call requires only a few of them.
 For example, if a script offers a choice of protocols for redemption, only one of which is used in a particular call, then many modules may not actually be needed.
-The variation above allows a transaction to omit the unused modules in such cases.
+The variation allows a transaction to omit the unused modules in such cases.
 This reduces the size of the transaction, which need provide fewer witnesses, but more importantly it reduces the amount of code which must be loaded from reference UTxOs.

-If a script execution *does* try to use a module which was not provided, it will encounter a run-time type error and fail (unless the module value was `builtin unit`, in which case the script will behave as though the module were provided).
+If a script execution *does* try to use a module which was not provided, it will encounter a run-time type error and fail (unless the module value was `builtin unit`, in which case the script will behave as though the module had been provided).

 To take advantage of this variation, it is necessary, when a transaction is constructed, to *observe* which script arguments are